Classification: PARP inhibitor

 How to take Rucaparib

-Rucaparib is taken in a tablet form, with the typical dose being 600mg twice daily.
+Rucaparib is taken in a tablet form by mouth.
 The doses should be taken 12 hours apart and this medication can be taken with or without food.
 If you miss a dose, do not take two doses to make up for a missed dose.
 If you vomit after taking your dose, do not take another dose.
 Take the next dose at its normally scheduled time.
 Consult with your pharmacist or provider if you are having trouble swallowing the medication.

 The tablets come in several dosage sizes.
 It is important to make sure you are taking the correct amount of medication every time.
 Before every dose, check that what you are taking matches what you have been prescribed.